 - A. General.
-The Election Board shall issue an announcement prior to the start of every Tribal Election which shall include relevant election information including but not limited to the required due dates and other relevant information. - B. Days.
+The Election Board shall issue an announcement prior to the start of every Tribal Election which shall include relevant election information including but not limited to the with required due dates and other relevant information. prior to the beginning of every Tribal Election. - B. Days.
 All references to days in these Regulations shall be calculated as calendar days unless otherwise indicated by the use of the term "business days".